al8xi8/STAT525_Purdue2025/README.md

 - **Language**: SAS
 - **Instructor**: Dr. Qifan Song (qfsong@purdue.edu)

 ## Course Description

-This course introduces intermediate-level statistical modeling and inference techniques commonly used in data analysis across scientific, engineering, and public health domains.
-Emphasis is placed on both theoretical foundations and practical applications, with implementation in R and SAS.
-Students will develop a strong foundation in regression modeling, diagnostic methods, and model selection strategies.
+This course introduces the mathematical modeling, statistical foundations, and diagnostics of regression and variance analysis methods.
+Students will learn both conceptual understanding and applied skills in fitting and interpreting statistical models, with a focus on proper inference and interpretation of real-world problems using SAS.
 Topics include:

-- Simple and multiple linear regression
+- Simple linear regression
+- Multiple linear regression
-- Matrix formulation of linear models
+- Analysis of variance (ANOVA)
+- Possibly logistic regression
-- Least squares estimation and inference
+- Parameter estimation and hypothesis testing
-- ANOVA and ANCOVA
-- Categorical predictors and interaction terms
+- Confidence intervals and prediction
-- Model diagnostics and multicollinearity
+- Model diagnostics and interpretation
-- Influence diagnostics and residual analysis
-- Transformations and weighted least squares
-- Model selection methods: AIC, adjusted \(R^2\), Mallow’s \(C_p\)